awsdocs/aws-support-user-guide/doc_source/use-other-aws-services-with-trusted-advisor-reports.md

 Follow this tutorial to upload and view your data by using other AWS services\.
 In this topic, you create an Amazon Simple Storage Service \(Amazon S3\) bucket to store your report and an AWS CloudFormation template to create resources in your account\.
 Then, you can use Amazon Athena to analyze or run queries for your report or Amazon QuickSight to visualize that data in a dashboard\.

+For information and examples for visualizing your report data, see the [View AWS Trusted Advisor recommendations at scale with AWS Organizations](http://aws.amazon.com/blogs/mt/organizational-view-for-trusted-advisor/) in the *AWS Management & Governance Blog*\.

 ## Prerequisites<a name="set-up-trusted-advisor-with-amazon-athena-prerequisites"></a>

 Before you start this tutorial, you must meet the following requirements: